tillvit/tillvit-template/README.md

 ## Events
 To register a listener, use the `on(string event, function f)` function.
-To emit an event, use the `emit(string event)` function.
-Predefined events include:
+To emit an event, use the `emit(string event, table args)` function. (args is optional) Predefined events include:

  - preinit: called on InitCommand.
 Use this to register any variables or functions that require InitCommand
  - init: called after preinit.
+ - postinit: called after on
  - preon: called on OnCommand.
 Use this to register any variables or functions that require OnCommand (like players)
 	 - preon is used by the module common_aliases to create the variables P1 and P2
  - on: called after preon
+ - poston: called after on
  - update: called using the updatefunction

 ## ActorFrame Methods